oemof/tespy/doc/tutorials_examples/tutorial_combustion_chamber.rst

 the following aliases: **"youraliasforair", "youraliasforfuel" and "youraliasforfuel_fg"**.
-The creation of the lookup tables will use your network's settings: **The fluid properties will be calculated within the network's specified ranges for pressure and temperature.**
+The creation of the lookup tables will use your network's settings: **The fluid properties will be calculated within the network's specified value range for pressure.**

 A folder called "LUT" will be created in your working directory containing all fluid property lookup tables.
 As the creation of the lookup tables does take